tkhq/docs/docs/getting-started/Sub-Organizations.md

 ```
 With this setup each end-user now has sole control over their Sub-Organization and any resources created within it.
 Your application cannot take any actions on resources within the Sub-Organization without explicitly cryptographic authorization from the end user in the form of a passkey signature.

+It's important to note that the initial activity to create a sub-organization has to be authorized by an API key or a user in your main Turnkey organization.
+Otherwise anyone would be able to create sub-organizations in your organization!
+Here's an [example](https://github.com/tkhq/sdk/blob/a2bfbf3cbd6040902bbe4c247900ac560be42925/examples/with-federated-passkeys/src/pages/index.tsx#L88-L116) where the initial registration is done, and posted to a NextJS backend.
+The NextJS backend inserts the attestation and signs the "create sub-organization" activity [here](https://github.com/tkhq/sdk/blob/a2bfbf3cbd6040902bbe4c247900ac560be42925/examples/with-federated-passkeys/src/pages/api/subOrg.ts#L25-L82).

 #### Step 2: Creating a wallet

 A user interface on your application prompts users to sign with their passkey to create a new wallet.
 This signature is used to produce a signed Turnkey request.
 Here are the request components: